 By Lorcan O'Brien | Wine Content Specialist

-With the prospect of travel to Italy hopefully not too far away, we can start enjoying la dolce vita with the O'Briens Italian Wine Sale.
-Starting today, and running until 7th June, there is up to 40% off our entire Italian wine range!
+Today is the start of our Italian Wine Sale, with up to 40% off our entire Italian wine range!
 No better time to pick up a great bottle of vino for your favourite Italian food.

 The Porta Nova project was started by leading New Zealand winemaker Matt Thompson.
 Working with grape growers from the hills around Verona he sources excellent quality, ripe fruit from select vineyard parcels.
 The wine is made by the 'ripasso' method, whereby the wine is refermented on the skins of Amarone grapes, giving more body and depth, before one year ageing in French oak barrels.
 This is a bold Ripasso with loads of sweet ripe dark berry fruit, well-integrated oak spice and that distinct, sour cherry Amarone freshness.